 What shares can you buy and sell?

-You can buy and sell shares in any of the individual companies listed on the ASX but if you want to get exposure to all of the companies on an index like the S&P/ASX 200, then you can do so through a single trade and for a relatively low cost with an exchange traded fund (ETF).
+You can buy and sell shares in any of the individual companies listed on the ASX but if you want to get exposure to all of the companies on an index like the S&P/ASX 200, then you can do so through a single trade and with an exchange traded fund (ETF).

 It’s important to remember that the share market can fall as well as rise, which means your money can decline in value as well as increase.
 Fees and charges may also apply and ETFs are not guaranteed to track an index identically.